 While a law student Christopher took part in the 6th Willem C Vis International Commercial Arbitration Moot in 1999 and has been involved ever since.
 He has been a General Editor of the Vindobona Journal, and is a former Vice President of the MAA.

-Stefan Kröll is an independent arbitrator in Cologne and an honorary professor at Bucerius Law School in Hamburg (international contract law/conflict of laws/international arbitration).
+Stefan Kröll is an independent arbitrator in Cologne and the Directr of the Center for International Dispute Resolution at Bucerius Law School in Hamburg (international contract law/conflict of laws/international arbitration).
 In addition he is a visiting professor at the School of Arbitration at the Centre for Commercial Law Studies (Queen Mary, University of London).
-He has sat as arbitrator or emergency arbitrator in more than 70 arbitrations (ICC, DIS, VIAC, SCC, Swiss Rules, UNCITRAL) involving private as well as state parties and is regularly listed as one of the leading arbitration experts in Germany.
+He has sat as arbitrator or emergency arbitrator in more than 80 arbitrations (ICC, DIS, VIAC, SCC, Swiss Rules, UNCITRAL, ad-hoc) involving private as well as state parties and is regularly listed as one of the leading arbitration experts in Germany (Band 1-Arbitrator).
+He is member of the advisory boards of the German Arbitration Institution (DIS) and the Arbitration Institute of the Finland Chamber of Commerce.

-Stefan Kröll has published widely in the field of international and national arbitration, dispute resolution and contract law, including inter alia Comparative International Commercial Arbitration, 2003 (co-authored with Lew/Mistelis); Arbitration in Germany – The Model Law in Practice, 2014 (co-editor with Böckstiegel/Nacimiento); International Commercial Arbitration – A Transnational Perspective, 6th ed.
-2015 (co-authored with Várady, Barceló, von Mehren) and UN Convention on Contracts for the International Sale of Goods (CISG) – Commentary (co-editor with Mistelis/Perales).
+Stefan Kröll has published widely in the field of international and national arbitration, dispute resolution and contract law, including inter alia Comparative International Commercial Arbitration, 2003 (co-authored with Lew/Mistelis); Arbitration in Germany – The Model Law in Practice, ed.2015 (co-editor with Böckstiegel/Nacimiento); International Commercial Arbitration – A Transnational Perspective, 7th ed.
+2019 (co-authored with Várady, Barceló, von Mehren) and UN Convention on Contracts for the International Sale of Goods (CISG) – Commentary, 2nd ed.
+2018 (co-editor with Mistelis/Perales).
 He has been retained by UNCITRAL as one of the three experts preparing the Digest on the UNCITRAL Model Law on International Commercial Arbitration and is one of the German national correspondents to UNCITRAL for arbitration and international commercial law.
 He is member of the board of editors or the academic advisory board of several international journals.

 Stefan Kröll has studied at the Universities of Marburg, Geneva, London and Cologne, hold a Master Degree from LSE and a doctorate from the University of Cologne.
 He has been associated with the Moot since 1997, first as a coach for the University of Cologne and arbitrator and since 2012 as a Director primarily responsible for the case.